 If you take too much magnesium by mouth, you can totally spend a good part of the day in the bathroom emptying out.
 Or so I’ve heard from OTHER PEOPLE. *Cough*

 I saw an immediate improvement with my kids.
 Immediately.
 Meaning, the same night.
 IMMEDIATELY, I SAID!!!!
 Can someone please PLEASE get excited that my kids are sleeping!?
 Thank you.

-We love this lotion so much that Barry says “Don’t you dare run out of that.”
+We love magnesium lotion so much that Barry says “Don’t you dare run out of that.”
 I won’t!

-The “lotion” is really thin and almost clear, so I usually apply it to the bottom of my kids’ feet right before I put on their socks…because it would be dumb to do it afterwards – around a dime sized amount daily.
-The bottle of lotion will last me well over a month with all three of my children.
+Some magnesium lotion is really thin and almost clear (like the photo above), some is really thick.
+I usually apply it to the bottom of my kids’ feet right before I put on their socks…because it would be dumb to do it afterwards – around a dime sized amount daily.
+A container of the lotion will last me well over a month with all of my children.
 I think two months is more like it.
 How’s that for frugal!?
 Sometimes I apply it to their bellies.
 Because then I get to tickle them.
 And I’ll be honest, I’m into the tickle torture.

 Also, I’ve noted that once my kids build up a good supply in their system and they are sleeping well, I can back off and not apply it every day.
 If they have a couple of bad nights in a row, I’ll apply the lotion again for a week and then we are all good once more!
 Hooray!

 So…my kids are sleeping.
 Did I mention that?
 This lotion has done the trick for us – and on Instagram I’ve heard from several of you that it’s done the same thing.
 I’m so glad!!! 🙂